top of page

 0

 Millions of Americans depend on Medicaid for affordable healthcare.
-But unlike traditional insurance, Medicaid isn’t something you can just “set and forget.”
+However, unlike traditional insurance, Medicaid isn’t something you can just “set and forget.”
+You have to qualify — and stay qualified — based on specific rules.

 Let’s break down how Medicaid determines your eligibility, what could cause you to lose it, and what to do if you no longer qualify.